-When making a cross cut or rip cut, align the line of cut with the outer blade guide notch on the base as shown in the figure.
+When making a cross cut or rip cut, align the line of cut with the outer blade guide notch on the base.

 Since blade thicknesses vary, always make a trial cut in scrap material along a guideline to determine how much, if any, you must offset the guideline to produce an accurate cut.